shoedler/slang/README.md

 ### Syntax & Language Features

 - [ ] Add tuples.
 E.g. `(1, 2, 3)`.
 They should be immutable and hash to their values.
+  - Get-Indexing
+  - Get/Set Property
+  - Hashing
+  - Tests compiling tuples
+  - Tests for tuple destructure
+  - Tests for tuple equality
+  - Tests for all tuple methods (listlike methods)
+    - Make sure to compare the results (if the return tuples) with an identical tuple literal to ensure hashing is handled correctly withing the methods.
+  - Update existing tests involving all builtin types.
 - [ ] Add nillish coalescing operator `??` e.g. `let x = [1] <newline> let v = x[1] ??
 0`
 - [ ] String interpolation.
 C#-style `$"Hello {name}"` (**_See Challenge 16.1_**)
 - [ ] Implement iterators.
 Maybe a new builtin class.
 They should initialize these fields/methods: `__has_next`, `__next()`.